Last Updated on: 9th October 2023, 10:25 am

 Aside from vitamin D and calcium, sunlight affects a tortoise’s internal body clock.

 Also known as the circadian rhythm, this controls a tortoise’s behavior.
-It’s influenced by the presence of sunlight.
+It’s influenced by sunlight.
 Tortoises are most active in the day when there’s sunlight and sleep when it’s dark.

 Although UVB lamps can recreate this for your tortoise, natural sunlight does it automatically.
 Placing your tortoise outside in a safe enclosure involves following the natural pattern of nature.

-If your day-night cycle is more prone to darkness, supplementing with a heat lamp is essential.
+If your day-night cycle has more darkness, supplementing it with a heat lamp is essential.

 Since tortoises are cold-blooded animals, they require external heat sources to raise their body temperatures.
 So, allow your tortoise to bask outside in the daytime for a few hours.